llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 fields.
 OpenACC's `var_name` field is taken directly from the expression returned by `ompt_get_data_expression`.

+In the case of OpenMP directives, upstream Clang's LLVM IR codegen phase currently makes the information required for `ompt_get_directive_info` and `ompt_get_data_expression` available to the OpenMP runtime only if debug information is enabled with Clang command-line options like `-gline-tables-only` or `-g`.
+Clacc does not alter this behavior except for OpenMP directives that were translated from OpenACC directives in traditional compilation mode.
+In that case, Clacc adjusts Clang's LLVM IR codegen phase to make that information available to the OpenMP runtime regardless of such command-line options.

 So far, OpenACC directives can be identified uniquely by the OpenMP directives to which the Clacc compiler translates them.
 However, the same is not true for OpenACC Runtime Library routines and the OpenMP